katerinavlkova/english-for-designers/04-storytelling/storytelling.md

 - **Emotional storytelling:** A good photograph tells a story.
 So does a good design.
 Whether it’s a poster, a logo, or a landing page — it should make people feel something.

 - **Patience and observation:** Photography trained my eye.
 It taught me to look closely and notice small details, which makes me a more careful and thoughtful designer.
 The more you slow down, the more you see — and that makes your work better.

-- **Working with constraints:** In both fields, you often have constraints — time, tools, space — but great work happens when you’re creative within those limits.

 ## Where I Found My Place
 Over time, I found what I enjoy the most: